 Sandgrub, Kiedrich | VDP.ERSTE LAGE®

 VDP: What is so special about your winery?

 August Kesseler: We have a double-storey wine cellar dating from 1792, which was dug out of the rock and provides ideal conditions for making wine throughout the year.
 By the way, people say that we stand for Assmannshausen and the Höllenberg.
 That’s a tremendous honour for us and at the same time, an incentive!

 August Kesseler: To bottle every single vineyard every year with its inimitable terroir expression.
 If we are of the opinion that a wine does not do justice to a VDP.GROSSES GEWÄCHS®, then we do not produce it.
 Assmannshäusen HÖLLENBERG and other big names from Rüdesheim, Lorch and Lorchhausen only appear on the label if the wine meets the required quality.

 VDP: For what wine style do you strive?

 August Kesseler: We strive for a cool and mineral wine style.
-Behind this there are wines that are easy to drink despite their complexity – this applies particularly to the VDP.GROSSES GEWÄCHS® wines.
+Behind this there are wines that are easy to drink despite their complexity – this applies particularly to the wines of the VDP.GROSSES GEWÄCHS® classification level - are not available.
 By ‘easy to drink’, I don’t mean wines that are light on the palate; they should still have depth.
 If nature makes it possible, then I prefer wines with moderate alcohol content.

 VDP: Which of your wines would you recommend to someone who does not yet know your winery – as an introduction, so to speak?